-Each month, ROI Web Marketing does an internal strategy meeting for each of our clients on what should be done for them to enhance their SEO (Search Engine Optimization), Google AdWords (Pay-Per-Click Advertising), website maintenance, and overall Internet marketing exposure.
+Each month, ROI Web Marketing does an internal strategy meeting for each of our clients on what should be done for them to enhance their SEO (Search Engine Optimization), Google Ads (Pay-Per-Click Advertising), website maintenance, and overall Internet marketing exposure.

 Our clients also ask us what they should be doing next or what they should do to assist us with their marketing.